nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab1-Linux_Java/edX-DEV212x-Lab1-Linux_Java.md

 In this task you will import the MyShuttleCalc code from Github into VSTS.
 If you have already done so, skip this step.

 1. Click on the `jdev` team project to navigate to it.
 Click on Code in the blue toolbar at the top to open the Code Hub.
-1. Click on the repo drop-down in the upper left (in the grey toolbar) and select "New repository".
+1. Click on the repo drop-down in the upper left (in the grey toolbar) and select "Import repository".

     ![Import a repository in the Code Hub](media/import-repo.png "Import a repository in the Code Hub")